 Officially the Remutaka Cycle Trail starts at Petone Station.
 You will find the Green Jersey depot at the Wellington Top10 Holiday Park on Hutt Park Road in Seaview (get there from Wellington on the #83 bus).
 But we can assist you starting anywhere.
 Popular starting point for a dayride is Maymourn Station in Te Marua, or a few kilometres along at Kaitoke.

-Day rides – We suggest allowing 6 hours for a typical day riding experience on the Cycle Trail.
+Day rides – We suggest allowing 6 hours for a typical day riding the Remutaka Incline, longer if your take into account shuttles or trains.

 Accommodation on the trail is quite limited and books well in advance.
 Talk to us about the best accommodation options along the trail, or book a supported itinerary and we sort it all out for you.
 Generally we use hotel and homestay accommodation that can be described as 3-4 star.

-What else can we see along the way?
+What else can we see along the Remutaka Cycle Trail?

 We recommend taking some side trips, Featherston is an up and coming tow, Martinborough is full of premium Pinot Noir producers and high quality restaurants, for Lord of the Rings fans you can visit a number of filming locations.
 Patuna Chasm and the Cape Palliser, Ngawi Fishing Village and Lake Ferry are spectacular – ask us how with our bespoke itineraries.